Navigating Maritime Admiralty Law in New Orleans

 Our New Orleans maritime lawyer has 35 years of experience and is extensively familiar with how to navigate cases within admiralty jurisdiction.
-At Hammond Law Firm, we regularly help seamen enforce their rights under the Jones Act and collect maintenance and cure benefits they are owed.
+At Hammond Law Firm LLC, we regularly help seamen enforce their rights under the Jones Act and collect maintenance and cure benefits they are owed.

-Understanding the Jones Act
+Understanding The Jones Act –

 Unlike many other workers, seamen are not entitled to workers’ compensation when they are injured on the job.
 Instead, injured seamen are permitted to sue their employers for negligence under the Jones Act.